adnammit/notes/csharp.md

 * each layer is encapsulated into a separate project

-### CREATING A BUSINESS LAYER
+## CREATING A BUSINESS LAYER
 * in VB select `New Project > Visual C# > Class Library`
-	- name it something like solution: "ACM", project name: "ACM.BL"
+	- name it something like solution: "ACM", project name: "ACM.BLL"
 	- Application -> Visual Studio Solution
 	- Layer Component -> Visual Studio Project

+# C# OBJECT ORIENTED PROGRAMMING
+* using OOP helps us to accomplish and conform to the following:
+	- clean code
+	- defensive coding
+	- domain driven design
+	- design patterns
+	- iterative agile

-## DOMAIN DRIVEN DESIGN
+# DOMAIN DRIVEN DESIGN
 * programmers tend to think in terms of models -- what is the shape of this data? what does it do? but that doesn't always scale up incorporate the high-level business requirements. thinking about the domain as a whole can help capture the bigger picture
 * DDD still depends on SRP (Single Responsibility Principal)
 * Anti-Corruption Layers (ACL) are another key DDD pattern